gricoj/Py-Mangasee-HTML-Scraping/README.md

     return tdelta
 ```
 #### getAllChapters
 All chapters are listed in a list and all have the *list-group-item* attribute.
 This time we do not use *first=True* when using the *find* method.
 Doing so allows us to get all instances of the *list-group-item* attribute, which means we have all the chapters.
-We then iterate through the chapters and store rach chapters' information (similarly to the *getLatestChapter* function) into a list, and then return the list.
+We then iterate through the chapters and store each chapters' information (similarly to the *getLatestChapter* function) into a list, and then return the list.
 ```python
 def getAllChapters(Manga_URL):
     session = HTMLSession()